ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

 Along the code there are counters of anomalies; these and other information are printed to stdoout.

 ### Joint run of Stage1 and Stage_ntuple : `produceTrainingTrees_mp.py`
-Here we describe briefly what this code is doing.
-This app is aimed to run the two stages jointly in an automatized and optimized way using multiprocessing.
-The _Stage1_ is sent in parallel by fccanalyses, while _Stage_ntuple_ needs to be parallelized.
+This app is aimed to run the two stages jointly in an automatized and optimized way using multiprocessing.The _Stage1_ is sent in parallel by fccanalyses, while _Stage_ntuple_ needs to be parallelized.
+Few parameters are set:
+* path to initial samples,
+* path the output directory (will store the output files of the two stages),
-The _Stage_ntuple_ is run twice, once to create the training dataset and once for the test dataset; the splitting fraction train/test is passed as an argument.
+* train/test splitting fraction (the _Stage_ntuple_ is run twice, once to create the training dataset and once for the test dataset).
 The code creates a subdirectory inside the indicated output directory, named as `user_date`.
 Inside this subdirectory the output files of _Stage1_ and _Stage_ntuple_ are created.
 Furthermore, for each class two `.txt` files are created and `stdout` and `stderr` of the programs are redirected there.

+In our study five classes are considered: $\{ q = (u,d), b, c, s, g\}$; for each class $10^6$ events were considered, and a $train/test$ split fraction of $9/1$ was used.

 > Still work in progress ...